 - Nissan Leaf.
 A fully electric hatchback with a small solar panel for internal accessories.
 It can do a partial recharge in 30 minutes from specific quick-charge points.

 - Mitsubishi Outlander PHEV.
 This one is for the whole family.
 A hybrid SUV which has been reported to get up to 74 MPG from its electric and gas engines.

 - Ford C-Max Energi.
 One of the cheaper hybrids, the rear seat battery may make it cramped for your passengers.
 However, its performance makes up for it if you only have occasional guests.

 - BMWi3.
 A fully electric hatch for city drivers who appreciate luxury German engineering.

 - Tesla Model S. Tesla only makes electric cars.
 They aren’t cheap, but they’re designed to perform like a sports car.
 If you want to drive an uncommon car, the Model S should put you in the spotlight.

 According to the US Department of Energy, the Hyundai Ioniq Electric is the most fuel-efficient car out there in 2018.
 It earns the equivalent of 136 miles to the gallon.

 The least efficient car out there?
 The Bugatti Citron.
 This car only gets you 11 miles to the gallon.

 What to watch out for

-The two main drawbacks of green cars are the upfront cost and the limited driving range.
+- The cost.
 Green cars are much more expensive than a comparable gas vehicle.
 Even considering the savings on gas, oil and maintenance, it would take a few years to offset the upfront expense.